mk-runner/IhybCNV/README.md

-# ELCNV
+# IhybCNV
-An ensemble learning approach to detect CNVs from NGS data using ELCNV </br>
+IhybCNV: an Intra-hybrid Approach for CNV Detection from Next-Generation Sequencing Data </br>

 # Usage
 1. API for the entire process